 Overseas Visitors Registration Office

 Opening hours: 9:00am until 3pm, Monday to Thursday.
 Closed on Fridays and at weekends and on bank holidays

-For your information: The nearest train station is Birmingham Moor Street, but Birmingham New Street and Birmingham Snow Hill and Bordesley Station are also within walking distance of the police.
+For your information: The nearest train station is Birmingham Moor Street, but Birmingham New Street and Birmingham Snow Hill and Bordesley Station are also within walking distance of the police station.
 Trains from Coventry usually go to Birmingham New Street.

 If you are a wheelchair user or will have any specific needs concerning accessibility of the building you should call the police beforehand to book an appointment on 0121 6265307.